Quinta da Romeyra, `Prova Régia` Bucelas Arinto

 Producer

-Quinta da Romeira has been producing wines since 1703 and is one of the most prestigious estates in Bucelas, Portugal’s only exclusively white wine appellation.
-They are believed to have the largest Arinto vineyard in the world, with 75 hectares of vineyard dedicated almost exclusively to the grape, planted on clay-limestone soils.
+Quinta da Romeyra (formerly Quinta da Romeira) is one of the most prestigious estates in Bucelas, Portugal’s only exclusively white wine appellation.
+They pioneered modernisation in the region over the past 30 years and are believed to have the largest Arinto vineyard in the world (a grape variety they have been associated with since 1540), with 75 hectares of vineyard dedicated almost exclusively to the grape, planted on clay-limestone soils.
 The property was bought by the Guedes family in 2018, who have invested heavily in the estate, improving the viticulture and, as of 2023, putting the talented Luís Cabral de Almeida (of Herdade do Peso fame) in charge of winemaking.

-The ‘Espumante Bruto’ is a traditional-method sparkling, which is again made from 100% Arinto.
+The ‘Espumante Bruto’ is a traditional method sparkling, which is, again, made from 100% Arinto.
 The natural linear acidity of this prized, indigenous variety lends itself particularly well to sparkling wine production.
-After secondary fermentation in bottle, the wine is aged on its lees for nine months, gaining remarkable biscuity complexity.
-The 2021 vintage was recently named the Best Portuguese Sparkling Wine of the Year at the Champagne & Sparkling Wine World Championships 2023.
+After secondary fermentation in bottle, the wine is aged on its lees for a minimum of twelve months, gaining remarkable biscuity complexity.

 Vineyards